emirhg/generator-web-component/README.md

 Quickly scaffold lightweight web components with [Yeoman][yeoman], with just what's needed and none of the cruft.
 Built against the v1 Web Components spec.

+madeleineostoja/generator-web-component was archived in 2000

+Modular Web Component definition.
+JavaScript and CSS are implemented different in splitted files.
+Polymer support removed.

 ### Contents

 <!-- MarkdownTOC -->